Stretching for Speed Skating by Alexander Bont

 by Alexander Bont

 Stretching.
 Your coach tells you to do it.
 You tell yourself to do it.
-But how many people turn up to training and just skip stretching?
-Most people actually...
+But how many people turn up to training and just skip it?
+Most people, actually...

-We all know that warming up and down is important but that ‘ahh I cant be stuffed today’ attitude is heard all too often in skating rinks all over the world.
-If you are stretching, which I recommend, then here are some skating specific exercises for you.
+We all know that warming up and down is important, but that “ahh I can’t be bothered today” attitude is heard all too often in skating rinks around the world.
+If you are stretching — which I strongly recommend — here are some skating-specific exercises for you.

 Today’s stretching model is none other than triple Junior World Sprint Champion, Sophie Muir.

-I prefer to do the warm up without skates on.
-A 5 minute slow jog is perfect.
-Some people like to do sprints and jumps but I don’t find it necessary and just a waste of energy.
-If you don’t do a warm up your muscles (especially in the morning) will not be ready for the exercise and you will lactic (lactic acid) up sooner than if you had warmed up.
-You will also be less prone to injury especially when practicing starts and high explosive training exercises.
+I prefer to warm up without skates on.
+A 5-minute slow jog is perfect.
+Some people like to do sprints and jumps, but I don’t find it necessary — just a waste of energy.
+Without a warm-up, your muscles (especially in the morning) won’t be ready for exercise and you’ll lactic up sooner.
+You’ll also be more prone to injury, especially during starts and explosive training.

 Stretching